 The clause-chaining construction combines two clauses: the antecedent, which is a clausal adjunct, and the consequent, which is the matrix clausal head.
-The adjunct clause is headed by a complementizer.4 The semantics contributed by the conditional construction is the EVENT-SEQUENCE FRAME.
-The EVENT-SEQUENCE FRAME relates a prior event and a posterior event.
-The adjunct clause contributes the posterior event.
+The adjunct clause is headed by a complementizer.4 The semantics contributed by the conditional construction is the EVENT-SEQUENCE frame.
+The EVENT-SEQUENCE frame relates a prior event and a posterior event.
+The adjunct clause contributes the prior event.
+The head clause contributes the posterior event.